 Munich, which is found in Bavaria (Bayern), is one of the main German cities.
 In May 2014, its population amounted to over 1.4 million people, making it the country's third largest city after Berlin and Hamburg.
 It is also one of the main German destinations in terms of expatriation, particularly due to its numerous places of interest as well as for the professional opportunities it offers.

-Note that Munich is one of the European Union's most prosperous cities after Paris and London.
-So if you wish to settle there, finding a job should not be difficult provided you have the skills which are required locally.
+Munich is one of Europe's most prosperous cities after Paris and London.
+So if you wish to settle there, finding a job should not be difficult, provided you have the skills which are required locally.

 Good to know:

-Munich's economy also relies on Small and Medium Enterprises (SMEs).
-According to the Bavarian authorities, more than half of the region's active population is employed in this field.
+Munich's economy also relies on Small and Medium sized Enterprises (SMEs).
+According to the Bavarian authorities, more than half of the region's active population is employed in these sized organizations.

-Unemployment rate in Bavaria stood at 4.4% in early 2014.
-However, the number of job seekers had known a rise during the same period.
-To date, job vacancies are available in various fields such as processing industry, trade, financial services, insurance, health care, social services, mining, agriculture and forestry, etc. But you can also be hired in the information and communication technology, automotive and education fields provided you have the required skills.
+The unemployment rate in Bavaria stood at 3.3% in late 2016 with about 234.525 job seekers.
+To date, job vacancies are available in various fields such as the processing industry, trade, financial services, insurance, health care, social services, mining, agriculture and forestry.
+But you can also be hired in the information and communication technology, automotive and education fields provided you have the required skills.

 During your job search in Munich, you can check out offers on the Internet and in classified ads in local newspapers.
-You can also try your luck by sending spontaneous applications to big companies operating across the city.
+Consider sending spontaneous applications to big companies operating across the city.
 If you are already on the spot, you can also register with a recruitment agency.

 Jobs in Munich www.jobsinmunich.com